MichaelBell/tinyQV/README.md

 No need for MRET - only M mode is supported so the trap handler can simply jump to mepc+4

 CSRs:
-- CYCLE - will provide a 32 (or possibly 24) bit cycle counter
+- CYCLE - a 32 bit cycle counter, counts at clock/8 (once per possible instruction)
-- TIME - will return CYCLE - or could we have a programmable divider?
+- TIME - returns CYCLE/8, so microseconds if clocked at 64MHz.
-- INSTRET - would be nice to provide this
+- INSTRET - is implemented
 - (MSTATUS - probably not bother)
 - MISA - read only
-- (MTVEC - probably not bother, or read only, hardcode to 0.)
+- (MTVEC - TBD)
-- MIE & MIP - yes, but custom interrupts only - MSI/MTI/MEI probably not implemented as the spec'd behaviour is a bit odd.
+- MIE & MIP - TBI, intend custom interrupts only - MSI/MTI/MEI probably not implemented as the spec'd behaviour is a bit odd.
 Custom interrupts:
 ```
     16 - triggered on rising edge of in0 (cleared by clearing bit in MIP)
 	17 - triggered on rising edge of in1 (cleared by clearing bit in MIP)